 Customer Questions: How to Dispose of Used Absorbents

 Absorbents — including socks, mats, pillows, sawdust, clay, paper towels and chicken feathers — are typically non-hazardous in their virgin form and can be disposed of in a solid waste landfill.
+But once they take in oil, you need to make a determination.

-When it comes to used oil, the Environmental Protection Agency does have special management standards.
+When it comes to used oil, the Environmental Protection Agency (EPA) does have special management standards.
 These standards, however, only apply to used oil being recycled.

 You should also keep in mind that when it comes to oil-soaked absorbents, many states, local municipalities and landfills have requirements that exceed the federal rules.
 Facility owners and managers are responsible for knowing and following those rules.
 For example, in California, used oil and oil-soaked absorbents are always considered hazardous and must be managed as hazardous waste.